Bhanuchander210/docker-tutorial/01-Introduction/readme.md

 ---

 - Reproducibility
-    Like **JVM**, docker also has same facility to run any device.
+    Like **JVM**, docker also has same facility to run processes in any device.
     All images built from the same Dockerfile will function identically.
 - Isolation
-    A container doesn't going to affect any other installations or configs on the system or on other dockers.
+    A container does not going to affect any other installations or configs on the system or on other dockers.
     By using separate containers for each component of an application (for example a web server, front end, and database for hosting a web site), you can avoid conflicting dependencies.
 - Security
     Normal ideology of having multiple containers means having security.